antj35h/Excel_Awesome_List/draft - MS Excel Awesome List.md

 9. **Look at how others work**, there are many talented people around or people who just know how to do ONE thing better than you, “steal” it and improve your Excel skills!
 10. **F4 function key** to repeat the last action.

-# Keyboard Shortcuts

-*Try these out to properly understand what it does exactly*

-%% excel sheet %%

 # Help